Friday 18:30 — 21:30

 Saturday — Sunday 11:00 — 18:00

-Only a few months until that special moment again, when the Pullens Yards fling open their iron gates, and invite the world in – the Summer Open Studios 2021.
+It’s that special moment again, when the Pullens Yards fling open their iron gates, and invite the world in – the Summer Open Studios 2023.

 Over 50 studios host a rich variety of artists and artist-makers; ceramicists, illustrators, jewellers, printmakers, furniture makers, rug, bag, doll and scarf makers, and more.
 There will be pottery, drawing and flower-arranging workshops for children and adults, and many artisanal food and drinks stalls.